16th April, 2023

 It’s very handy to have 4 ethernet ports available on the server.
 I recommend having one port dedicated for MGMT of the system.

-Any switch that supports VLANs, multiple FIBs and LACP will do.
+Any switch that supports VLANs and LACP will do.

 Software